AhnafArib/dhaka-orchid-phenology/README.md

 ## Planned additions

+- A written observation log (`observations.csv`) recording stage and notes for every plant at each session
 - Continued weekly observations through the monsoon and dry seasons
 - Species-level identification for the *Dendrobium* and *Cattleya* plants, ideally when they next flower
 - Simple environmental context per observation, drawn from local weather records